Aaron's Notes

 Perfect Brownies

 These are cakey, not fudgey, brownies.
-Which sounds bad, but it isn’t.
 It’s not exactly cakey in a fluffy, airy way.
 It just has a uniform, semi-dry crumb.
 Like in a good chocolate chip cookie, there’s a notably salty component.
-It’s incredibly complex and balanced.
+These are incredibly complex and balanced.

-Yes, I realize this is all exactly what most people think they don’t want in a brownie.
-Popular opionion is that brownies should be so moist and fudge-like, and borderline under-done.
+Yes—this is the opposite what most people want in a brownie.
+They want them be ultra-moist and fudge-like, and borderline under-cooked.
 But they are wrong.
-I was one of these people too.
-Then I was converted.
+I was wrong like them too.
+Then I attained brownie enlightenment.

 Ingredients: